 Also, another symptom is that fine capillaries might appear on the skin above the waist level.
 Also, one more symptom is ascites i.e. build-up of fluid in the stomach that might appear as pregnancy in each gender.

 Fatty liver disease, obesity, and type 2 diabetes seem to go together.
 However, it does not mean that if we have any of those two that we will get fatty liver disease.

-Since high levels of triglycerides, obesity and insulin resistance can increase the chance of developing fatty liver disease, treating these condition might prevent the development.
+Since high levels of triglycerides, obesity, and insulin resistance can increase the chance of developing fatty liver disease, treating these conditions might prevent the development.

 How to Treat NAFLD?

 We can lower the amount of fat in our liver with exercise and weight loss.
 In some more severe cases, it is advised to have obesity surgery.

 Treatment of related conditions, particularly cardiovascular disease might need lifestyle intervention.
 Therefore, we need to maintain a healthy balanced diet, stop smoking, get fitter, and exercise on a regular basis.

 Also, another thing we can do is avoid alcohol.
 Even small amounts of alcohol might make the NAFLD worse.